beauchbum/runbot/README.md

 - Can simulate different times for testing purposes (`--simulate-time`)
 - Supports dry-run mode for testing without sending actual messages (`--dry-run`)

-### Attendance Tracking
+### Nudge Candidates

-**Google Sheets Integration** (`utils/attendance_utils.py`):
+**Attendance Analysis** (`utils/attendance_utils.py`):
-- Reads attendance data from Google Sheets to track who attended past events
+- Optionally reads attendance data from Google Sheets to analyze past participation
-- Writes new attendance records automatically after events
+- Identifies attendees who may benefit from extra encouragement (nudge candidates)
-- Provides optional attendance-based nudge suggestions (`--include-nudges`)
+- When enabled with `--include-nudges`, incorporates nudge suggestions into messages
-- Helps organizers identify attendees who may need extra encouragement
+- Helps organizers prioritize outreach to attendees with lower attendance rates

-The attendance tracking column in the sheet is configurable and data is appended to preserve history.
+The system reads from a configurable attendance column in Google Sheets to perform the analysis.

 ## Architecture